David-Bugaboo/Twentyheim/Stables.md

 The rider and his mount count as a single target, and are considered to be a Large target (Frostgrave, p.40).
 Use a base of 40mm+ to represent the pair.

 A spellcaster may cast Lure of Chaos or Master Voice.
-If successful, roll using the Rider’s will roll.
-If the Will roll fails, roll on the Whoa, Boy\! table with a \+7 modifier.
+If successful, roll using the Rider’s Vontade roll.
+If the Vontade roll fails, roll on the Whoa, Boy\! table with a \+7 modifier.

 | Whoa, Boy\!
 Table |                                                                                                                                                                                                      |
 | :---------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |